zanton123/PreprocessReads/README.md

 nvcc -lz -o PreprocessReads PreprocessReads.cu
 ```

 This will build an executable PreprocessReads for your the CUDA card on your machine.
 If your development and production machines are different consult the CUDA toolkit documentation on the *-arch* and *-gencode* parameters.
 Also note that the source code presently expects at _**minimum 6 gigabyte GPU memory and compute capability of 3.5**_.
-PreprocessReads was tested on the following NVIDIA GPUs:`
+PreprocessReads has been tested on the following NVIDIA GPUs:`
 ```
 GTX Titan
 GTX Titan Z